sampotts/plyr/notes.md

 #### Breaking changes
 - New config options for loop
 - Selectors changes (new `input` and `display` object) - DOCUMENT
+- Custom HTML option now `controls` which accepts a string (HTML), a function (your own template engine) or array (use built in controls)

 ## Added
 - Seek i8n label